-The election of directors, approval, on an advisory basis, of the compensation of the Company's named executive officers and approval, on an advisory basis, of the frequency of future shareholder votes to approve the compensation of the Company's named executive officers are considered non-routine matters.
+The election of directors and approval, on an advisory basis, of the compensation of the Company's named executive officers are considered non-routine matters.
 Brokers and other nominees cannot vote your shares on these proposals without receiving instructions from you, and therefore broker non-votes may occur with respect to these proposals.